mrfito/WildTech-Visioneers/README.md

     - Turn on and off
     - Change settings
     - Upload models
-  - Receive small alert from camera
+  - Receives alerts from cameras
-  - Analyze videos using third parties
+  - Analyzes videos using third-party platforms
-  - Train edge models. using their own labelled videos
+  - Trains edge models using labeled videos
-  - Publish frames to iNaturalist
+  - Publishes frames to iNaturalist
-  - Publish species occurrances
+  - Publishes species occurrences

 - System: Mobile App
 - Wildlife Camera
   - Hardware
-    - physical devices
+    - Physical devices
-    - ultra-low-power microcontrollers (up to 512KB Flash)
+    - Ultra-low-power microcontrollers (up to 512KB Flash)
-    - watertight 3D Printed Enclosure
+    - Watertight 3D Printed Enclosure
-    - interchangeable modules including
+    - Interchangeable modules including
       - optical sensors
       - IR lights
       - transceiver modules
       - batteries
   - Software
-    - triggered based on the movement of target animals
+    - Triggered based on the movement of target animals
-    - send a small alert message to the users via LoraWan, 3G or satellite
+    - Sends small alert message to the users via LoraWan, 3G or satellite
-    - capture video footage
+    - Captures video footage
-    - process video
+    - Processes video
-    - identifies the species
+    - Identifies  species
-    - An API or interface that allows Mobile app to communicate with the cameras.
+    - Provides an API or interface to control camera and settings and upload models
+    - Run models
 - Third party services (AI, etc)

 ADRs
-The linked ADRs below record the main architecture decisions regarding the proposed design, including their context and rationale.
+The linked ADRs contain the primary architectural decisions regarding the proposed design, including their context and rationale.

 ADR 001 - xxxx

 ## Preliminary phase
-Before proposing an architecture, one must better understand the organization, its context and its capabilities.
+Before proposing an architecture, a comprehensive understanding of the organization, its context, and its capabilities is essential

 Wildlife.ai (from website)